 In addition to a direct gift of cash, stock or other assets to the Rio Hondo College Foundation, a donor may choose to make a planned or estate gift.
-This fact sheet briefly lists some of the most common programs available to donors for making a planned gift.
+Following is a brief description of some of the most common programs available to donors for making a planned gift.

 The purpose of a gift to the Foundation can be for a current restricted or unrestricted use or set as an Endowment Fund establishing scholarships, chairs, and programs in perpetuity.

 The Foundation accepts gifts of all types including cash, mutual funds, closely held stock, appreciated securities, real estate, tangible personal property and life insurance.

 The Foundation accepts vehicle donations through https://careasy.org/nonprofit/rio-hondo-college-foundation

 You can turn an unwanted vehicle into the gift that lasts a lifetime: education.
 All you need to do is contact our non-profit partner, Charitable Adult Rides and Services (CARS).
 Just click on https://careasy.org/nonprofit/rio-hondo-college-foundation, call (855) 500-7433 or email firstname.lastname@example.org .